 *Please see the 2015-2016 Key Dates to the left for information regarding the next lottery schedule.*

-For all students not currently attending a CMS school: Students must be enrolled in CMS to apply to a magnet program.
+For all students not currently attending a CMS school: Students must be enrolled in CMS prior to Jan 12, 2015 to participate in the first lottery which is used to seat students in the magnet schools.
 To enroll your child in CMS, please visit the Student Placement department page here for more information.

 For students currently attending a CMS school or who are already enrolled for the upcoming school year: For more information on applying to a Magnet School in CMS, please visit us here.

 For programs which require EOC/EOG scores, the lottery system uses the prior year scores due to the fact that the current year has not yet been tested.

 CMS magnet students attain the highest levels of academic preparation and achievement within carefully tailored learning environments crafted to maximize opportunities for personal cognitive growth and skill development.